Generali People Strategy

 To do so, we aim to cultivate an environment that values Sustainability, enhances a customer-centric and Lifetime Partner mindset and fosters a meritocratic culture.

-As to measure and promote the engagement of our people, in October 2021 the fourth edition of the Generali Global Engagement Survey was carried out.
+To measure and promote the engagement of our people, in October 2021 we carried out the fourth edition of the Generali Global Engagement Survey, which highlighted an engagement rate of 83%.

 MANAGERIAL ACCELERATION PROGRAM (MAP) AND MAP2THENEW